argoproj-labs/argocd-image-updater/docs/configuration/registries.md

 * RedHat Quay Registry

 Adding additional (and custom) container registries is supported by means of a configuration file.
-If you run ArgoCD Image Updater within Kubernetes, you can edit the registries in a ConfigMap resource, which will get mounted to the pod running ArgoCD Image Updater.
+If you run Argo CD Image Updater within Kubernetes, you can edit the registries in a ConfigMap resource, which will get mounted to the pod running Argo CD Image Updater.

 ## Configuring a custom container registry